dx-zone/Chef-Automation-for-DevOps/README.md

-Override a run-list and run the recipe specified.
-This will replace any current run list and will run with specified items for a single run.
+Override a run-list assigned to an node.
+To run a specific cookbook/recipe that is not assigned in a run_list to a particular node, a cookbook/recipe can be executed.
+In other words, even when a node is not assigned to that run_list where that particular cookbook/recipe belongs to, there is a way that a node can call the Chef Infra Server and ask for a specific cookbook/recipe to run (hence override a run_list).
+This will skip any cookbook/recipe assigned to the node and will run the specified items (role, cookbook, recipe) for a single run.

 ```ruby
 chef-client -o 'recipe[cookbook::recipe]'